Hope came looking for me

-Her living situation was not good but went from bad to worse in a very short time.
-She lost her job, was thrown out of her house, had to pull her children out of school and was often unable to feed them.
-The situation hit her so hard that she fell into severe depression and as a result her extended family decided to take her to a traditional healer or witch doctor.
+Zamu had been struggling for some time, but then she lost her job, was thrown out of her house, had to take her children out of school, and was unable to feed them.
+The situation hit her hard, and she suffered from severe depression.
+Her relatives decided to take her to a traditional healer (quite likely a witch doctor).

-When we heard of her situation, we sent a team to see Zamu and found that her physical health was almost as bad as her mental state.
-We checked her into Butabiika hospital where she stayed for three weeks on medication after being diagnosed with psychosis and severe depression.
+When the Every Life heard of her situation, we went to visit her and found that her physical health had also deteriorated.
+We were able to get her admitted to hospital, where she stayed for three weeks and was diagnosed with, and began receiving treatment for, psychosis and severe depression.

-Zamu still takes the medication, but has managed to go back to her former workplace and got her job back as a cook.
-She also has a small business of making liquid soap and five of her children are back in school.
+Now back home, Zamu is doing well.
+She still taking her medication and has managed to get her old job back – as a cook.
+She also has a small business making liquid soap and five of her children are back in school.

 “Hope came looking for me, though at first I did not recognise it… When I reflect on the time I spent at the Every Life Family Centre I’m filled with gratitude.
 The only reason I am still alive is because of Jesus.”